 Having demonstrated the impact of actions or behaviors, you need to help the individual prepare to change them.
 They need to think through and visualize how they should have acted, and what they might do differently in the future to prevent these impacts occurring again.

 The COILED model – Expanding The COIN Feedback Model

-The COILED model is very similar to the COIN model, simply building on it in an effort to make it more “adult-adult”.
+The COILED model is very similar to the COIN feedback model, simply building on it in an effort to make it more “adult-adult”.
 The first three stages of the COILED model are exactly the same as those of the COIN model: Connection, Observation and Impact.
 However the remainder of the model is slightly different:

 In this modified stage it’s important to treat the person you’re providing feedback to in a respectful way, like an adult.
 You should ask them to reflect on the situation and trust them to do so in a mature way.
 As they do, you should listen actively to them.